Richard Hudnut: Marriages

 Richard Hudnut was married twice.
 His first wife Evelyn Isabell Beals (d.
 1919), whom he married on May 14, 1881, was the daughter of granite dealer Horace Beals, and Jane A. Dwyer, better known as the Duchess of Catelluccia.

-His second wife, Winifred Kimball Hudnut (1871 – 1957), was the mother of Natacha Rambova (née Winifred Shaugnessy).
+He married his second wife, Winifred Kimball Hudnut (1871 – 1957), the mother of Natacha Rambova (née Winifred Shaugnessy), on June 1 1920.
 Hudnut was her fourth husband.

 Community service

 Hudnut was a member of several professional organizations including the American Pharmaceutical Association, the Manufacturing Perfumers' Association of the United States of which he had been variously, chairman, vice-president and treasurer, the American Geographical Society, the Metropolitan Museum and the Republican Club of New York.